How Much Does Trade School Cost? Here's What You Need to Know

 - Florida Public Postsecondary Career Education Student Assistance Grant Program—This grant is available to students enrolled in public community colleges or career centers who demonstrate financial need.
 Each institution determines the award amount.

-- Washington State Need Grant Program—Students whose family income is less than 70 percent of the state median can receive up to $3,620 to attend a community or technical college.
+- Washington College Grant Program—Students whose family income is less than 70 percent of the state median can receive up to $6,510 to attend a community or technical college.

 Scholarships are another form of free money for trade school.
 Thousands of scholarships are available from a variety of sources, including unions, professional associations, trades organizations, and schools themselves.
 Some scholarships are general in nature, whereas others are aimed at students who are entering specific occupations.
 Some scholarships are also designed to help women, minorities, veterans, or other special groups.
 Most scholarships are merit-based, but each organization sets its own eligibility standards, so be sure to look around.

 If you need additional funding, consider getting a student loan.
 The caveat here is that loan money must be repaid with interest.
-Federal loans (such as Stafford loans and Perkins loans) should be your first choice, since they come with fixed interest rates and do not generally require a good credit history.
+Federal loans should be your first choice, since they come with fixed interest rates and do not generally require a good credit history.
 Students with financial need may qualify for a subsidized Stafford loan, which means the federal government will pay the interest while you complete your training and for six months after you leave school.

 Take the Next Step